 Inflammatory bowel disease (IBD) encompasses ulcerative colitis, Crohn’s disease, and other long-term conditions that involve gut inflammation.
 These conditions can cause frustrating symptoms like diarrhea, abdominal pain, bloating, constipation, weight loss, and fatigue.
 During travel, anxiety about managing symptoms and uncertainty can be overwhelming.

-IBD patients face a variety of travel barriers, including knowledge gaps about safety while on immunosuppressants, required preparations, logistical barriers to continuing biologic therapy abroad, which may decrease drug compliance and trigger disease flare-ups, and perceived lack of IBD care abroad, all of which can discourage travel for many patients.
-“Thus, there was an unmet need for a support program to facilitate travel for IBD patients,” explained Kay Greveson, an IBD nurse specialist in London, and the project’s founder.
+Inflammatory bowel disease patients face a variety of travel barriers, including knowledge gaps about safety while on immunosuppressants, required preparations, logistical barriers to continuing biologic therapy abroad, which may decrease drug compliance and trigger disease flare-ups, and perceived lack of inflammatory bowel disease care abroad, all of which can discourage travel for many patients.
+“Thus, there was an unmet need for a support program to facilitate travel for IBD patients,” explained Kay Greveson, an inflammatory bowel disease nurse specialist in London, and the project’s founder.

 In order to meet this need, Kay Greveson partnered with Prof. Shomron Ben-Horin, Director of the Institute of Gastroenterology and the IBD Service Clinic at Sheba, who, at the time, was promoting a similar idea within the European Crohn’s and Colitis Organization.
 They decided to join forces, and established the IBD Passport – a nonprofit charity registered in the UK.